Registration is now closed. Refer to your email confirmation if you wish to view or update your existing registration.

 Thursday, June 13, 4:30: Beinecke Rare Book & Manuscript Library (121 Wall St)

 Summer Study 2019 - June 3-7, June 10-14

 Join us on the beautiful Sterling Divinity Quadrangle in New Haven for a study retreat, for personal and professional development, and to discover Yale’s libraries, collections, and community.
 Summer Study is open to the public and runs in two sessions.

 Summer Study participants have full access to program professors and the abundant resources of Yale University (Sterling Memorial Library, Peabody Museum, Yale Center for Faith & Culture, etc.).
 While the ordained clergy from various denominations often find our courses especially valuable, Summer Study classes are open to adults of any background, profession, or age.

 Program costs are associated solely with the courses for which participants register.
 Weekly courses are $450 per participant with a discount for current YDS students.
-There is also a discount available for multiple course selections.
+There is also an automatic discount available for multiple course selections.
 This multi-course discount does not apply to current student registrations.

 Courses can count towards continuing education requirements for some clergy.
 Participants receive a Yale Certificate of Completion at the end of the course week.